Consistency is a cornerstone to fitness, so having to take an unplanned rest day can understandably be very frustrating.

 So when you get a case of the sniffles that you just can’t shake or a nagging cough that won’t cut it out, are you better off taking a rest or pushing through?

 You may have heard this before, but a very general rule of thumb is to assess your symptoms using the Above-the-Neck Rule.

 If your symptoms are above the neck, like a runny nose or a minor cough, generally speaking, you’d be okay to workout.

 However, if you’re experiencing muscle aches, chills, or nausea (and the urge to throw up because Coach Colby asked you to do a lot of burpees doesn’t count), it’s good to sit this day out.

 Keep in mind, that this is a really general rule.
 If you have any underlying health conditions, it’s always good to consult a physician or to play it safe and take a rest until you’re fully recovered.

 There are obviously a lot of benefits that come with exercising regularly, but exercising while sick, maybe not so much.

-If you’re feeling good and are smart about your working capacity consider perusing Tempo's low-impact mobility and recovery workouts to get some activity in without too much stress (not spiking the heart rate for example) on the body, chances are you’ll be fine.
+If you’re feeling good and are smart about your working capacity consider perusing Tempo's low-impact total body mobility and recovery workouts to get some activity in without too much stress (not spiking the heart rate for example) on the body, chances are you’ll be fine.
 If you decide to push it a bit harder, just keep in mind, the immediate benefits of a tough training session may not outweigh the longer-term detriment to your health.

 Ultimately, you know your body better than anyone.